boogoogle/saleor-storefront/README.md

+# Saleor Storefront
+_**Note:** This project is beta quality.
+We don't advise using it in production._

 ## Getting Started

+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites

 - Node.js 10.0+
 - A running instance of Saleor.

-  To run the storefront, you have to set the `API_URI` environment variable to point to the Saleor GraphQL API.
-If you are running Saleor locally with the default settings, set `API_URI` to: `http://localhost:8000/graphql/`.
+To run the storefront, you have to set the `NEXT_PUBLIC_API_URI` environment variable to point to the Saleor GraphQL API.
+If you are running Saleor locally, with the default settings, `NEXT_PUBLIC_API_URI` is set to: `http://localhost:8000/graphql/`.
+To change it create a [`local.env` file](https://nextjs.org/docs/basic-features/environment-variables#loading-environment-variables) and add it there.
+Use that file to store any other secrets keys.

 ### Installing